Bet Types Explained – Learn Ins and Outs Of Various Types Of Sports Bets

 The “2-way result” allows you to bet on two outcomes home win and away win.
 If the game finishes in a draw, the bet will be voided.

-Because of the “full-time 3-way result” nature, which gives players less room to make a mistake, the odds on the home and away wins are significantly higher than the odds for the same outcomes in the “2-way result” markets.
+Because of the “full-time 3-way result” nature, which gives players more room to make a mistake, the odds of home and away wins are significantly higher than the odds for the same outcomes in the “2-way result” markets.

 Bet Types: Betting on The Over/Under Markets